-During the extremely busy seasons, the wear and tear on your infrastructure and hardware increases significantly.
+During the extremely busy seasons, the wear and tear on your infrastructure and hardware increase significantly.
 The last thing you need is for your equipment to break when demand is at its highest.

-Use the time available during the slower months for maintenance and the upgrading of systems to ensure there is no down-time when things get busy.
+Thought-starter: Use the time available during the slower months for maintenance and the upgrading of systems to ensure there is no downtime when things get busy.

 At Merchant Capital we understand that seasonality affects nearly every business, that is why we created the unique pay-as-you-trade system so that you can continue focusing on the important things versus worrying about a big loan instalment every month.
 Our distinct product allows our clients to capitalise on seasonality fluctuations and build it into their business plans, ensuring their success in the future.